 (Per state statute 968.075(1)).
-Any of the following engaged in by an adult family member or adult household member against another adult family member or adult household member, by an adult caregiver against an adult who is under the caregiver's care, by an adult against his or her adult former spouse, by an adult against an adult with whom the individual has or had a dating relationship, or by an adult against an adult with whom the person has a child in common:
+Any of the following engaged in by an adult person against his or her spouse or former spouse, against an adult with whom the person resides or formerly resided, or with whom the person has a child in common:

-- Intentional infliction of physical pain, physical injury or illness - Intentional impairment of physical condition - Sexual assault [s.
-940.225 (1), (2) or (3)] - Stalking (s.
-940.32) - Damage to Property (s.
-943.01), involving property that belongs to the individual - A threat to engage in the conduct under subd.
-1., 2., 3., 4., or 5.
+- Intentional infliction of physical pain, physical injury or illness - Intentional impairment of physical condition - A violation of s.
+940.225 (1), (2) or (3) - A physical act that may cause the other person reasonably to fear imminent engagement in the conduct described under subd.
+1., 2., or 3.